theleebriggs/deja-dev/README.md

 > We&#39;ve been here before, let&#39;s save some time shall we?
 An opinionated generator for web projects.

+## What ☝

+An attempt to document the evolution of stacks I use on projects.
+Rather than my normal copy+paste+delete as required.
+This generator will scaffold out starting points for various stacks.

+Built using the [SAO](https://github.com/saojs/sao) framework.

+## Stacks ⚡

+- Front end
+  - NextJS
+  - Theme UI
+- API (coming soon)
+- Fullstack (coming soon)

 ## Usage 🚀

 ```bash